geoserver/geoserver-history/doc/en/user/source/community/teradata/index.rst

 One the store has been loaded into GeoServer, the process for loading data layers from database tables is the same as any other database source.
 Please see the :ref:`webadmin_layers` section for more information.

-.. note:: Only those database tables that have spatial information will be able to be loaded into GeoServer.
+.. note:: Only those database tables that have spatial information and an entry in the ``SYSSPATIAL.geometry_columns`` table can be served through GeoServer.